 Join the weird packing club

 I mentioned this packing technique to one of traveling friends, and she said she does the same thing, so I know I’m not the only weird one out there.
-Does anyone else have any weird or unusual packing techniques?
+Does anyone else have any weird or unusual travel packing hacks or tricks?